jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-24-band-practice.md

 title: Band Practice
 ---
 #Prep for tomorrow 1/18/16
+Quick note - It really looks like we'll be able to play all the songs in order before the month of January ends.
+We can do a quick touching of base on how we'll accomplish this once everyone is together tomorrow.
+Anyway - practice:

 1. Sad song - get it tight
 2. I'm the brain - get it tighter (Caleb will be joining us!)